YannickWidmer/Latex-Lambda/README.md

 # Structure of this repository

 Every thing to create the lambda function is in `latexlambda/`.
 The templates and their corresponding python classes are stored in s3, however we develop them `templates/` from where we upload them to s3.
+The file `templates/README.md` describes the expected fields for each template.
 Scripts helping development and testing are in `scripts/`,  when testing files are written into `test_output/`.
 To test from a browser a sample flask application is in `server/`.

 # How the Lambda works